List of Vietnam international footballers born outside Vietnam

-List of international players
+List

 Huỳnh Kesley Alves was one of the first naturalized players to represent Vietnam.

 Đặng Văn Lâm made more than 40 appearances for Vietnam since his debut in 2015.

 Nguyễn Filip had played for Vietnam since January 2024.

 In 2024, Nguyễn Xuân Son became the first naturalized player without Vietnamese heritage to play for the team since 2009.

-Lê Khắc Viktor appeared for Vietnam U23 in 2025.

-Cao Pendant Quang Vinh made his debut for Vietnam in 2025.
+Cao Pendant Quang Vinh was the first French born player to represent Vietnam.

+Đỗ Hoàng Hên made his debut with Vietnam in 2026.

 Từ Như Hiển was one of the first footballers born outside Vietnam to represent the latter.
 Born in New Caledonia, Hiển repartriated in 1963 and made his debut for North Vietnam national team in 1965 and played for the team until the 1970s.
 However, since North Vietnam wasn't a member of FIFA and the AFC at the time, Hiển's records with the team weren't officially recognized by these organisations.

+Pre-Unification

 List of players born abroad that represented North Vietnam or South Vietnam: